erikdubois/Ultimate-Linux-Mint-18-Mate/README.md

 ![Screenshots](http://i.imgur.com/V1HVV0z.png)

-If you so like to do, you can also choose to open folders with thunar if installed.
+If you like to change the file manager, you can choose to open folders with thunar if installed.
 You can select it in the preferred applications.
+Or by the nemo file manager from cinnamon if you like.
+Just install it.

 ![Screenshots](http://i.imgur.com/xGTY1b3.png)

 Thunar has its own way to use custom actions for your personal scripting.

-By the by nemo file manager is also possible.

 8. Themes and Icons